noah-mclain/gen-text-ai/README.md

 ## Running on Paperspace Gradient

-This pipeline is optimized to run seamlessly on Paperspace Gradient notebooks.
-Follow these steps:
+This pipeline has two options for running on Paperspace Gradient:

+### Option 1: Standard Approach (Local Storage)

+For basic usage with local storage on Paperspace:

 1. Create a new notebook with PyTorch runtime
 2. Select an A4000, A5000, or A6000 GPU instance (48GB+ VRAM recommended)